sseanik/python-cheatsheet-1531/README.md

 ### Coverage

+Coverage is a python tool for measuring code coverage of programs, generally paired with pytest.
+It analyses which parts code have been executed and which have not.

 ```bash
 coverage run --source=. -m pytest # Run Coverage.py for your pytests
 coverage run --branch --source=. -m pytest # Run branch coverage for your pytests